Kallinteris-Andreas/AVR-sudoku-solver/HRY411_MILESTONE1_TEAM5/readme.md

 10 MHz, using an oscillator on STK500 (If changed, things such as timer init. value and UBRR for the serial port should change too)

 #### Description of the submitted files
-The folder "CODE" contains the code developed for the project team5milestone.elf is the file download to the STK (produced by compiling the code) The folder "STIMULI_FILES" contains the stimuli files used to test the functionality of the program The folder "PUTTY_LOGS" contains the PuTTY logs of three tests on real hardware (more info in the report)
+The folder "CODE" contains the code developed for the project.
+"team5milestone.elf" is the file download to the STK (produced by compiling the code).
+The folder "STIMULI_FILES" contains the stimuli files used to test the functionality of the program.
+The folder "PUTTY_LOGS" contains the PuTTY logs of three tests on real hardware (more info in the report).

 # build instructions